Coran Capshaw: The Southern Cafe & Music Hall

-Awards and Philanthropy
+Awards and philanthropy

-Capshaw has won the Pollstar Magazine's "Manager of the Year" award six times in 1998, 2003, 2010, 2018, 2019 and 2025.
+Capshaw has won the Pollstar Magazine's "Manager of the Year" award seven times in 1998, 2003, 2010, 2018, 2019, 2025, 2026.
 He has been nominated for the award more than twenty times.

 In 2011, Capshaw became the first artist manager to receive Billboard's Humanitarian Award in recognition of his commitment to local, national, and international community efforts and philanthropy.

 In 2017, Capshaw was the recipient of the City of Hope Spirit of Life Award and helped to raise $4.8 million for cancer research.

 In 2018, Capshaw along with Dave Matthews Band announced a $5 million donation toward the renovation and/or replacement of all of the city’s public housing and the construction of additional affordable housing on underutilized land.
 The Charlottesville Redevelopment and Housing Authority (CRHA) and the Public Housing Association of Residents (PHAR) are partnering with Red Light Management, the Bama Works Fund of Dave Matthews Band, Riverbend Development, Castle Development Partners and the Virginia Community Development Corporation to rebuild affordable homes in Charlottesville.

 The group has raised a total of $25M towards a goal of $30M.
 This private philanthropy helps leverage federal, state and local funding to help build what will ultimately be approximately $200M worth of new, affordable housing.